modelscope/FunClip/README.md

 </h4>
 </div>

 **FunClip** is a fully open-source, locally deployed automated video clipping tool.
 It leverages Alibaba TONGYI speech lab's open-source [FunASR](https://github.com/alibaba-damo-academy/FunASR) Paraformer series models to perform speech recognition on videos.
-Then, users can freely choose text segments or speakers from the recognition results and click the clip button to obtain the video corresponding to the selected segments ([Quick Experience](https://modelscope.cn/studios/iic/funasr_app_clipvideo/summary)).
+Then, users can freely choose text segments or speakers from the recognition results and click the clip button to obtain the video clip corresponding to the selected segments ([Quick Experience](https://modelscope.cn/studios/iic/funasr_app_clipvideo/summary)).

 On top of the basic features mentioned above, FunClip has following highlights:

-- Try AI clipping using LLM in FunClip now.
+- 🔥Try AI clipping using LLM in FunClip now.
 - FunClip integrates Alibaba's open-source industrial-grade model [Paraformer-Large](https://modelscope.cn/models/iic/speech_paraformer-large_asr_nat-zh-cn-16k-common-vocab8404-pytorch/summary), which is one of the best-performing open-source Chinese ASR models available, with over 13 million downloads on Modelscope.
 It can also accurately predict timestamps in an integrated manner.
 - FunClip incorporates the hotword customization feature of [SeACo-Paraformer](https://modelscope.cn/models/iic/speech_seaco_paraformer_large_asr_nat-zh-cn-16k-common-vocab8404-pytorch/summary), allowing users to specify certain entity words, names, etc., as hotwords during the ASR process to enhance recognition results.
 - FunClip integrates the [CAM++](https://modelscope.cn/models/iic/speech_campplus_sv_zh-cn_16k-common/summary) speaker recognition model, enabling users to use the auto-recognized speaker ID as the target for trimming, to clip segments from a specific speaker.